 Methadone Hydrochloride is an opioid initially synthesized by German pharmaceutical companies during the Second World War.
 It was first introduced to the United States in the late 40s as a pain reliever.
 Methadone is available in tablets, wafers and in liquid form called Methadose.
 Since then, it has been widely used for the treatment of Heroin addiction, such as in methadone clinics.

-Someone addicted to opioid-based drugs, such as heroin or prescription painkillers, can receive medication-assisted therapy (MAT) or opioid replacement therapy (ORT) in a methadone clinic.
+Someone addicted to opioid-based drugs, such as heroin or prescription painkillers, can receive medication-assisted therapy (MAT).
+There are a number of replacement therapies, from Suboxone to Methadone.
 Methadone clinics can be private or public, and state and federal laws regulate them.
 There are a number of reasons, in which a person might visit one.
 Although the drug is also an opioid, it helps people with the daily struggles of seeking illegal drugs.

 Methadone is in a class of drugs called opiate analgesic (narcotic).
 It works by changing the way the brain and nervous system respond to pain.
 It also works for people who have become addicted to other opioid drugs by producing similar effects and preventing withdrawal syndrome.
 Despite its pain relief properties, it is one of the hardest opioid drugs to detox from.

 Methadone usually entails the entire spectrum of adverse opioid addiction side effects, including the development of tolerance and physical and psychological dependence.

 Using Methadone can lead to opioid addiction and abuse, which may cause a patient to engage in dangerous behavior and be at risk of overdose and even death.
 Furthermore, maintenance can entail a spectrum of possible side effects, including constipation, nausea, vomiting, sedation, vertigo, edema and in some dangerous instances even respiratory depression, hypotension or bronchospasms.

 - muscle spasticity